anne-d-wic/production-efficiency-powerbi-dashboard/README.md

 For example:

-- total production measures output generated across the selected scope,
+- total production measures output generated across the selected scope
-- total downtime captures the cumulative time lost because of machine interruptions,
+- total downtime captures the cumulative time lost because of machine interruptions
-- average production efficiency compares achieved output against expected operating performance,
+- average production efficiency compares achieved output against expected operating performance
-- lost production estimates the operational impact of downtime and reduced efficiency,
+- lost production estimates the operational impact of downtime and reduced efficiency
-- shift-level indicators combine output, efficiency, and quality to compare operating performance across teams.
+- shift-level indicators combine output, efficiency, and quality to compare operating performance across teams

 This KPI design helps the dashboard move from descriptive reporting to performance interpretation by linking output results to the operational conditions that influence them.
 </details>